-Leading up to September October 4, 2025, I'm fundraising in the Ride (and walk!) for Refuge in solidarity with immigrants, migrants and refugees who need our support!
+Leading up to October 1st and October 4, 2025, I'm fundraising in the Ride (and walk!) for Refuge in solidarity with immigrants, migrants and refugees who need our support!
+This year is very special as I will be accompanied by many students from my third year course CRM 360: Criminalizing Global Migration as well as the Criminology Course Union, the representative body of TMU Criminology students.

 I am also participating in honour and memory of my dear friend - and pillar of the migrant and refugee-serving community - Francisco Rico-Martinez who we lost far too soon to a battle with cancer four years ago in 2021.
 I know that the centre will use any funds to support his and his colleagues’ long-held vision of a grassroots, migrant led organization that walks in solidarity with uprooted people.
 Francisco was the co-director and co-founder of the FCJ Refugee Centre along with his partner Loly Rico.
 He was the first refugee president of the Canadian Council for Refugees and tireless advocate for human rights.
 I would be thrilled if you would consider joining my fundraising team, or making a donation to my efforts in support of the centre.